JereKuusela/valheim-expand_world/README.md

 See the [wiki](https://valheim.fandom.com/wiki/Spawn_zones) for more info.

+If setting Zone Spawners is disabled, all spawns stop working from unexplored areas.

 - prefab: Identifier of the object.
 Any [object](https://valheim.fandom.com/wiki/Item_IDs) is valid, not just creatures.
 - enabled (default: `false`): Quick way to disable this entry.
 - biome: List of possible biomes.